prixite/react-flask-demo/backend/README.md

-# React Template
+# Backend for React Template

-Template to get started with ReactJS development.
+Template to get started with ReactJS and Flask development.

 ## Installation
 Run the following to start the Docker container: